Semantic-Aware Logical Reasoning via a Semiotic Framework: Methodology

 This stage comprises three functional units: a \textbf{\textit{Translator}} for premise formalization, a \textbf{\textit{Planner}} for reasoning path construction, and a \textbf{\textit{Solver}} for logical deduction.

-\paragraph{Translator.} The translator converts natural-language premises into FOL.
+\textbf{Translator.} The translator converts natural-language premises into FOL.
 Instead of relying on open-ended prompting, this step is guided by a set of \textbf{general mapping conventions} that define how linguistic structures are aligned with logical forms.
-In particular: \begin{itemize}[left=4pt] \item \textbf{Entities} (objects, concepts) $\mapsto$ unary predicates, e.g., $Entity(x)$. \item \textbf{Actions or relations} $\mapsto$ binary or $n$-ary predicates, e.g., $Action(a,x)$ or $Relation(y,x)$. \item \textbf{Roles or agents} $\mapsto$ unary predicates over individuals, e.g., $Role(y)$. \item \textbf{Normative or evaluative properties} (just, good, harmful) $\mapsto$ predicates over actions or states, e.g., $Just(a)$, $Good(x)$. \end{itemize}
+In particular: \begin{itemize}[left=0pt, topsep=2pt, itemsep=1pt, parsep=0pt] \item \textbf{Entities} (objects, concepts) $\mapsto$ unary predicates, e.g., $Entity(x)$. \item \textbf{Actions or relations} $\mapsto$ binary or $n$-ary predicates, e.g., $Action(a,x)$ or $Relation(y,x)$. \item \textbf{Roles or agents} $\mapsto$ unary predicates over individuals, e.g., $Role(y)$. \item \textbf{Normative or evaluative properties} (just, good, harmful) $\mapsto$ predicates over actions or states, e.g., $Just(a)$, $Good(x)$. \end{itemize}

 This mapping schema is benchmark-agnostic and applies uniformly across different benchmarks.
 Each translated formula is further validated by a CFG parser to ensure syntactic correctness, so even if predicate names differ across benchmarks, the logical structure remains well-formed.